 Why Should My Business Have a Website?

 We always love to start by clarifying why we think this topic is important.
-Before talking about how to build a website, one needs to know: why does a business need a website?
+Before talking about how to build a website, one needs to know why a business needs one.

 Websites VS Social Media Business Pages

-Ever since social media marketing became a trend, many businesses have relied on different social media platforms, such as Facebook and Twitter, as alternatives for having their own website.
+Ever since social media marketing became a trend, many businesses have relied on different social media platforms, such as Facebook and Twitter, as alternatives to having their own website.
 Many businesses now use their business social pages as the main channel of communication and brand awareness.
-The reason why that happens often is due to the simplicity and effortlessness of managing social media pages.
+This happens often because social media pages are simple and effortless to manage.

 Creating a business page on Facebook, Twitter, or LinkedIn literally takes minutes.
-Unlike a website, even a user with zero technical background, he/she can still manage to run the page without trouble.
+Unlike a website, even a user with zero technical background/can still manage to run the page without trouble.
 That makes many companies believe that a social media page can replace a website.
 Here are five features a website has that social media doesn’t:

 #1: The Full Range